KmWahba808/AZ-900/README.md

 ---

 ### 105. "You plan to deploy 20 virtual machines.
-To ensure VM1 cannot connect to the other virtual machines, VM1 must be deployed <ins>to a separate virtual network</ins>."
+To ensure VM1 cannot connect to the other virtual machines, VM1 must be deployed <u>to a separate virtual network</u>."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. run a different operating system than the other virtual machines